 A benchmark bowling ball is the bowling ball you are most comfortable with and you can easily predict its reaction on the lane.

-Short Oil Patterns (37ft and under)
+Short Oil Patterns (37 Feet and Under)

 Shiny coverstock bowling balls and urethane bowling balls are used when bowling on shorter oil patterns.